jaydeji/hairsap/README.md

 ## Documentation

+### API

-Add swagger documentation for new models and routes in swagger.yml file in the docs folder.
+Use https://editor.swagger.io to test your yml file Add swagger documentation for new models and routes in swagger.yml file in the docs folder.
 The swagger docs are hosted on /reference

+### Web Sockets

+Use https://studio.asyncapi.com/ to test your yml file Edit `docs/asyncapi.yml` and run `npm run docs:sock:gen`

 ## Logging